The Phenomenon of Policy Churn: Conclusions and Future Work

-\paragraph{Explicit and controllable churn.} If policy churn is indeed a valuable and non-trivial exploration mechanism, then it may be costly to deliberately abandon, especially if its effect is complementary to simpler noise-based exploration mechanisms.
+\paragraph{Explicit and controllable churn.} If policy churn is indeed a valuable and non-trivial exploration mechanism, then it may be costly to deliberately abandon it, especially if its effect turns out to be complementary to simpler noise-based exploration mechanisms.
 Ideally we would want an explicit and controllable mechanism that produces the same kind of consistent, non-harmful exploration behaviour, but without such a tight entanglement with the learning dynamics.
-The core benefit of such a division of labour would be that practitioners can study, change or tune the learning process for what is valuable to it, namely stability or representation learning; and separately adapt or tune the exploration process based on its differing criteria such as diversity, without having to trade one off against the other.
+The core benefit of such a division of labour would be that practitioners could study, change or tune the learning and exploration processes separately, without having to make arbitrary trade-offs (e.g., around stability, diversity, representations) that inevitably arise when they are considered in combination.

 \begin{ack} The ideas presented here were refined in discussion with numerous of our DeepMind colleagues.
-Will Dabney, Joseph Modayil and Matteo Hessel helped improve the paper with detailed feedback, and we thank David Silver, Diana Borsa, Miruna P\^{i}slar, Claudia Clopath, Vlad Mnih, Iurii Kemaev, Junhyuk Oh, Bilal Piot, Greg Farquhar, Dan Calian, Hado van Hasselt and Alex Pritzel for their input. \end{ack}
+Will Dabney, Joseph Modayil and Matteo Hessel helped improve the paper with detailed feedback, and we thank David Silver, Diana Borsa, Miruna P\^{i}slar, Claudia Clopath, Vlad Mnih, Iurii Kemaev, Junhyuk Oh, Bilal Piot, Greg Farquhar, Dan Calian, Hado van Hasselt and Alex Pritzel for their input.
+We also thank the anonymous NeurIPS reviewers for their suggestions, as well as the many RLDM and ICML attendees whom we put our guesstimate survey question to. \end{ack}

 { }